cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-03-stored-game.md

 }
 ```

-You can choose to start with no games or insert the number of games to start with.
-Choose the first ID of the first game.
-For the start go with `0`.
+You can choose to start with no games or, if desired, insert a number of games to start with.
+In any case, you will need to choose the first ID of the first game, which we decide to be `0`.

 ### Protobuf service interfaces